cubewebsites/Cookie-Notice/README.md

 Set your options in cookie-notice.js

 Now you'll have a nice notice bar so your customers / users will know you use cookies.
-Wich we all do, because of Facebook, Google analytics, etc.
+Which we all do, because of Facebook, Google analytics, etc.